 Check labels carefully because they’re not all bad.
 Alternatively, try coconut water.
 While it contains some sugar – around 10g per glass – it’s also high in antioxidants and minerals.

 Sugar swap #5: frozen blended coffee for an iced latte

-Brace yourself: a large frozen blended coffee contains 69g of sugar.
-Wow!
-That’s over twice your recommended daily allowance – and that doesn’t even include optional whipped cream.
+Brace yourself: a large frozen blended coffee can contain as much as 69g of sugar.
+That’s over twice your recommended daily allowance – and that doesn’t even include the optional whipped cream.

-A far better choice is an iced latte – still coffee-flavoured and still cold, just with 54g less sugar!
+A far better choice is an iced latte – still coffee-flavoured, still cold, but with 54g less sugar!

 Sugar saving: 54g